 Boom.
 Done.
 Ruby twined herself around me, cooing that I was the best mom ever, the best mom in the whole wide world.

 For the next few days, Ruby excitedly planned what she’d do with her new ice cream truck.
 When a belated birthday card from her godfather arrived with $25, she immediately spent it on accessories for the ice cream truck.
 She made flyers for ice cream-related promotions and brainstormed ice cream flavors.

-Then her grandparents called.
-They had gone to get the truck only to find that they hadn’t picked it up in time, and it had been restocked and sold.
+And then her grandparents called.
+They’d gone to get the truck only to find that they hadn’t picked it up in time, and it had been restocked and sold.
 They had a niece who was working at Target, and she started searching various local stores for the truck, coming up empty.
-There were no Sweet Stop trucks, she bleakly reported several hours later, available in the entire state of Missouri.
+There were no Sweet Stop trucks, she bleakly reported several hours later, available in the entire state of Missouri at all.